ilrein/zatiq-nodejs/README.md

 2. Create a Restaurant
 3. Create Locations for a Restaurant
 4. Create a Menu for a Restaurant
-5. Create Items for a Restaurant
+5. Create Dishs for a Restaurant

-- Associate Items to a Menu
+- Associate Dishs to a Menu
 - Associate Menus to a Location

 # Access Control Rules